When most people think of calling it quits on a career, they immediately think of a move to Florida.

-To create our list of the best places in New Jersey to retire, we first used Census data to find all places in the Garden State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in New Jersey to retire, we first used Census data to find all places in the Garden State — 543 cities and towns.

 - Low cost of living as measured by rent